ykwon0407/data_purchase_in_comp/README.md

 python3 launcher.py run --exp-id 004IY --run-id 0
 ```

-This will run the first experiment `004IY` is defined in `config.py`. `004IY` considers the `insurance` user distribution and 18 machine learning competitors with 400 initial budgets.
-By default, a competitor uses the uncertainty-based active learning data purchase algorithm.
-It will create `special_log` in the `results` folder.
+This will run the first experiment `004IY` defined in `config.py`.
+Here, `004IY` considers the `insurance` user distribution and 18 machine learning competitors with 400 initial budgets.
+By default, all ML competitors use the uncertainty-based active learning data purchase algorithm.
+Implementation details are available in the paper.
+The Python command above create `config.pickle` and `special_log` in the `results` folder.
 With the outputs, `notebooks/Insurance_data_purchase.ipynb` shows how to evaluate metrics used in the paper.

 ### Authors